echasnovski/nvim/README.md

     ```bash
         python -m pip install pynvim
     ```
-    - When working with 'nvim-ipy' plugin, you might need to install 'jupyter' into this environment.
-See 'Notes' section.

 - **Neovim node support** (generally taken from https://phoenixnap.com/kb/update-node-js-version), optional but needed for coc.nvim: